cucumber/common/HACKING.md

 ### Docker and CI

 Our CI build uses Docker.
 We have our own docker images defined in `Dockerfile.*` files.
-These need to be rebuilt and published manually whenever they change:
+These need to be rebuilt and published manually whenever they change.

+In order to publish new images, log in as `cukebot`.
+The password is in 1Password, in the "Cucumber Open Source" vault.

    source ./scripts/functions.sh
    # Standard image (for all builds except .NET)